- About this set of principles

 The gods of organized religions do not exist.

 Science cannot explain everything.
-There are many things that we still cannot explain, and there are some that we may never be able to explain.
+There are many things that we still cannot explain.

 There is no heaven or hell.